 Read our Discover it® Cash Back Review.

-Pros: For a no annual fee card, the rewards are generous with 3 percent cash back on your choice category (out of six) and 2 percent back at grocery stores and wholesale clubs up to $2,500 in combined category spending per quarter, then 1% on all other purchases.
+Pros: For a no annual fee card, the rewards are generous with 3% cash back in the category of your choice, automatic 2% at grocery stores and wholesale clubs (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases) and unlimited 1% on all other purchases.
 Preferred Rewards clients could see bonus rewards ranging from 25% to 75% more cash back on every purchase.